Environmental Management

 Environmental Awareness Activities in the Home

-The Yamaha Group works with the Yamaha labor union to promote eco-conscious activities in daily life through projects and tools such as the tracking of eco-conscious household activities, “Smart Life in My Home Commitments” conducted by employees based on themes matched to their homes, the “My Eco Commitment Coloring Page” for families with children, and the promotion of Green Eco Curtains at homes.
+The Yamaha Group works with the Yamaha labor union to promote eco-conscious activities in daily life through projects and tools such as the tracking of eco-conscious household activities; "Smart Life in My Home Commitments" conducted by employees based on themes matched to their homes, such as energy conservation; the "My Eco Commitment Coloring Page" for families with children; and the promotion of Green Eco Curtains at homes.